 There’s nothing worse than looking through thousands of emails trying to find the information of someone who you need to contact.
 Put everything into a simple spreadsheet and go back to it occasionally to see who might be worth reaching out to.

-Alex Misiti is a Freelance Technical Writer, Copywriter, and Engineer.
+Alex Misiti is a Freelance Technical Writer, Engineer, and Founder of Medium Communications, LLC.
 For questions or comments, feel free to email him at firstname.lastname@example.org.